-The recommended breakdown of functionality within your class is the following methods:
+The breakdown of functionality within your class should be in the following methods:

-- 1.
+- 1. init

-- 2.
+- 2. clicked

-- init() clicked() readData(fileName) convertData() findSlowDay() findBusyStation() 3.
+- 3. readData

-- 4.
+- 4. convertData

-- 5.
+- 5. findSlowDay

-- 6.
+- 6. findBusyStation

 File Format Information

 For this assignment, you will be given two comma separated value (CSV) files.
 These files will have different numbers of rows/columns, but the format will generally be the same.
 Each row starts with a day or date, and each column starts with the name of a station in the factory.
 The other values in the table are numbers representing what fraction of the day each station was used.
 See the factory1.csv and factory2.csv files for examples.